Discrete Bayesian Sample Inference for Graph Generation: Experiments

-\textbf{Non-uniform timesteps.} To test whether a fine discretization is more important at some timesteps compared to others, we analyze the effect of non-uniform timestepping, putting a finer discretization at either earlier or later timesteps.
-As shown in \cref{fig:rho_ablation}, SNN and Scaffold similarity remain mostly unaffected by the choice of $\rho$; only the FCD varies significantly.
-A finer discretization at later timesteps ($\rho<1$) improves the FCD at $50$ function evaluations in both discretization schemes and at $500$ evaluations in the Ornstein-Uhlenbeck scheme.
+\paragraph{Non-uniform timesteps.} To test whether a fine discretization is more important at some timesteps compared to others, we analyze the effect of non-uniform timestepping, putting a finer discretization at either earlier or later timesteps.
+As shown in \cref{fig:rho_ablation}, SNN and Moses Filters remain mostly unaffected by the choice of $\rho$; only the FCD displays a clear trend.
+A finer discretization at later timesteps ($\rho<1$) improves the FCD at $50$ function evaluations in both discretization schemes and at $500$ evaluations in the Ornstein-Uhlenbeck scheme. \paragraph{Precision schedule.} We find that while an exponential precision schedule yields the best results, the difference compared to a simple linear schedule is negligible (see \cref{tab:molecule_results_extended}).
+One parameter that significantly affects performance is the final precision $\beta(t=1)$.
+As illustrated in \cref{fig:final_precision_ablations}, an excessively large final precision wastes sampler iterations in the final steps, and a too small final precision results in noisy samples.
+Ideally, the reconstructor is just able to predict the train samples flawlessly at $\beta(t=1)$.
+Finally, we isolate the effect of sampling the belief at $t=0$ instead of taking a fixed value, as with BFNs, by training a new model with a smaller initial variance of $\beta_0=0.05$, compared to the standard $\beta_0=1.0$. \cref{tab:molecule_results_extended} shows that for both values of $\beta_0$, the OU sampler outperforms the Flowback \citep{song2025smooth} sampler on most metrics.
+Surprisingly, the performance of the Flowback sampler drops significantly when $\beta_0$ is increased, while a higher value of $\beta_0$ improves performance for the OU sampler.

+We conclude that two key factors are crucial for the performance gains of GraphBSI: First, the noise control, and second, a final precision that is just high enough for a perfect reconstruction.
+The exact precision schedule and non-uniform time-stepping show only a marginal contribution.